consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn section_by_index(&self, index: SectionIndex) -> Result<<Self as >::Section>`

   Get the section at the given index.

+  The meaning of the index depends on the object file.

+  For some object files, this requires iterating through all sections.

+  Returns an error if the index is invalid.

 - `fn sections(&self) -> <Self as >::SectionIterator`